Muhammad Ali has lost his final fight at 74-years-old and the world remembers a man who can only be described as The Greatest.

 Marqusee (2005) described how after learning of his reclassification Ali was inundated with press queries and aired his anti-war stance to the nation via Robert Lipsyte of the New York Times with one of Ali’s most famous quotes: “Man, I aint got no quarrel with them Vietcong.”

-His view may seem outlandish in today’s world, but here stood an Olympic gold medalist, who could not get served food in a restaurant in his own country because of the colour of his skin, who was now being told to fight on the other side of the word war for white politicians.
+His view may seem outlandish in today’s world, but here stood an Olympic gold medalist, who could not get served food at a restaurant in his own country because of the colour of his skin, who was now being told to fight on the other side of the world in a war for white politicians.

 On April 28 1967, Ali appeared at his induction for the U.S. Armed Forces and it was reported by some sections of the media that he wouldn’t have the conviction to follow through with his previous objections.
 Ezra (2009) wrote: “White sportswriters, many of whom had already declared the folly of Ali’s position, predicted that he would apologize to save the fight.
 They assumed that boxing and the paydays that accompanied it were more important to the champion than his anti-war stand.
 They wrote that he would withdraw from political matters in the future and that he had learned his lesson.”